Let's just get this out in front. Dead to Me Season 2 is every bit as good as the first.

 Plan on binge-watching the season in one sitting.
 You aren't going to want to walk away, and if there's anything we need now in the midst of a global pandemic, it's unadulterated fun.

-I can assure you that Dead to Me delivers that and a mind-flowing finale that promises this team'll entertain us for some time to come.
+I can assure you that Dead to Me delivers that and a mind-blowing finale that promises this team'll entertain us for some time to come.

 Dead to Me Season 2 premieres on Netflix Friday, May 8.